ont-app/vocabulary/README.md

 :vann/preferredNamespaceUri "http://rdf.naturallexicon.org/ont-app/vocabulary/"
 :vann/preferredNamespacePrefix "voc"
 ```

-...declaring that this namespace is publicly addressable with that IRI, with the prefix 'voc'.
+...declaring that this namespace is publicly addressable with that
+IRI, with the prefix 'voc'.

-The namespace for `vann` is also declared as vocabulary.vann in the `vocabulary/core.cljc` file, with this metadata:
+The namespace for `vann` is also declared as ont-app.vocabulary.vann in the
+`ont_app/vocabulary/core.cljc` file, with this metadata:

 ```
 {